 Button took a deep breath.
-“Look, I understand that you want to help.
-So we should talk about this in the morning and make a plan so I can provide back-up.”
+“Look, maybe it would be better if we talked about this in the morning and made a plan so I could provide back-up.”

 Nita blinked at this evidence of clear-thinking.
 “You are going to be an excellent partner.
-I apologize again for calling you.
-It was a mistake.
-I got this mystery text that said the Devil was in the bar and the texter was afraid, and I tried to call the number back to find out who it was and what was going on and accidently hit your call in ‘Recents’ and–”
+I apologize again for drunk dialing you.
+I got this mystery text that said the Devil was in the bar and the texter was afraid, and I tried to call the number back to find out who it was and accidently hit your call in ‘Recents’ and–”

 “I don’t care.
 I just don’t want you to hurt your career.
 Or mine.”

 “Drunk.
 At a crime scene.
 In poodle pajamas,” Button said, enunciating the words carefully.
 “Not to mention, investigating the Devil, who I’m pretty sure is a myth.”